Gradient-based Algorithms for Convex Discrete Optimization via Simulation: Simulation-optimization Algorithms with Biased Gradient Information

-Next we consider cases when Assumption \ref{asp:7} does not hold and the gradient information that can be obtained within one simulation run is generally biased and has correlated components.
-The existence of correlation may increase the difficulty of analyzing the performance of simulation algorithms.
-Moreover, the correlation will contribute to a larger overall variance of the norm of the subgradient estimator, which may adversely affect the simulation algorithm.
-On the bias side, if the bias in the subgradient estimator can be arbitrarily large, the sign of a subgradient estimator can even be flipped (see a counter example in \cite{eckhen20}).
+On the bias side, if the bias in the subgradient estimator can be arbitrarily large, the sign of a subgradient estimator can even be flipped (see an example in \cite{eckhen20}).
 In those cases, there is in general no guarantee for gradient-based algorithms even for convex problems.
 Examples in~\citet{ajalloeian2020analysis} also show that the biased gradient-based methods may not converge to the optimum or even dramatically diverge.
 To circumvent this challenge, some existing works on biased gradient-based methods require the objective function to be smooth and have additional benign geometrical properties, e.g., the strongly convexity or the Polyak-\L ojasiewicz (PL) condition~\citep{devolder2014first,chen2018stochastic,ajalloeian2020analysis,hu2020biased}.
-Since the convex extension of a general $L^\natural$-convex function is a piecewise linear function and is neither smooth nor strongly convex, these methods which require benign structure can not be applied to our case.
+Since the convex extension of a general $L^\natural$-convex function is a piecewise linear function and is neither smooth nor strongly convex, these methods which require benign structure cannot be applied to our case.